-The Goal 3 of the ASMFC Strategic Plan (Attachment I) details activities to be conducted by ACCSP staff and committees under the FY20 Administrative Budget.
-Note that activities in support of the Marine Recreational Information Program are separately funded and therefore not included in this plan.
+Goal 3 of the ASMFC Strategic Plan (Attachment I) details activities to be conducted by ACCSP staff and committees under the FY22 Administrative Budget.
+As a program of the ASMFC, administrative support of ACCSP activities is funded through indirect charges of all ACCSP awards, including the Administrative Grant.
+Note that program activities and staff in support of the Marine Recreational Information Program are separately funded and therefore not included in this plan.

 The ACCSP initially developed common standards collaboratively, by consensus, then began to work with program partners to implement the standards, according to a commonly agreed upon priority.
-All ACCSP technical committees, except for the Advisory Committee which is composed of industry and recreational representatives, are composed of managers and staff of the partner agencies and set policy by consensus.
+All ACCSP technical committees, except for the Advisory Committee which is composed of industry and recreational representatives, are comprised of managers and staff of the partner agencies and set policy by consensus.
 Only the Coordinating Council votes directly on motions.